 Projects are professionally-oriented, partner-driven, short-term projects that contribute to CLiGS global programs.
 Project teams are interdisciplinary and comprised of graduate students and professionals from a range of backgrounds.
 The projects are offered as part of CLiGS graduate programs or for professional development (CEU units).
 The projects include 8 weeks of online work and 10-days of international fieldwork.

 The CLiGS Brazilian Amazon Program is focused on exploring the complexities of sustainable development challenges and strategies when a booming economy rests on natural resource use and extraction.
 The 2013 GSI Brazilian Amazon Project explored public-private partnerships and strategies being developed in the Northern Amazon Basin to expand commodity production, namely soy, while simultaneously reducing illegal deforestation in the Amazon Rainforest.
 The team worked for several days in the Amazon Basin and concluded their work in Rio de Janeiro.
-The next GSI Brazil Project is scheduled for January 2015 -- stay tuned for details.
+The next GSI Brazil Project is scheduled for Fall 2014 with travel dates in January 2015 -- stay tuned for details.

 The CLiGS Russia Green Cities Program focuses on exploring the implications of urbanization and resource wealth for the megacity of Moscow in the face of national-scale population declines, particularly as it relates to urban planning and quality of life.
-The next project is scheduled for Summer 2013 and will examine the opportunities and constraints for promoting environmental sustainability in Moscow and St. Petersburg, focusing on land use, alternative transportation, waste and water management, and environmental amenities.
-The deadline to apply is May 8th.
+The 2013 project was postponed.
+Details on rescheduling coming soon.

 The CLiGS India Urban Ecosystems Program explores the challenges of building and managing complex socio-ecological systems in the rapidly developing area surrounding Mumbai.
 The next CLiGS India Urban Ecosystems Project is scheduled for January 2014 and will focus primarily on Sanjay Gandhi National Park in Mumbai and the areas surrounding it, examining the challenges of managing for ecosystem services (including the conflicts surrounding them) in the context of rapid population growth, urban development, and encroachment.
 The project is being offered as part of VT's Fall 2013 semester and the deadline to apply is October 25, 2013.